 [1] "Friday" "Saturday" "Sunday"

 One can access the individual values of a given vector by entering the index of the value to be read in square brackets (R Core Team, 2022b).
-It should be noted that in R indexing starts with 1 and not with 0 as it does in many other programming languages, like Python, C++ or Java.
+It should be noted that in R indexing starts with 1 and not with 0 as it does in many other programming languages, like Python, C++, or Java.
 So, the command

 > number_sequence[3]